oscal-compass/compliance-trestle/docs/cli.md

 The user can edit the parts of the generated OSCAL model by modifying the sample content in those directories.

-The initial level of decomposition of each type of model varies according to the model type.
-This default or reference decomposition behaviour can be changed by modifying the rules in `.trestle/config.ini` file.
-These rules can be written as a sequence of `trestle split` commands.

 Passing `-iof` or `--include-optional-fields` will make `trestle create` generate a richer model containing all optional fields until finding recursion in the model (e.g controls within control).

 ## `trestle import`